 The Judy Chicago Art Education Award, funded by MaryRoss Taylor, is an annual award given by Through the Flower that honors Judy Chicago and her pioneering work as an art educator.
-Winners are awarded a certificate and a $2,500 prize at a ceremony in Belen, NM.
+Winners are awarded a certificate and a $5,000 prize at a ceremony in Belen, NM.
 The award is open to scholars, educators and students creating educational projects using any of the archives included in the Judy Chicago Research Portal.
-This year, in honor of Judy Chicago: Herstory, a landmark retrospective opening at the New Museum, New York, in October 2023, the Judy Chicago Art Education Award will be given to projects related to and inspired by themes in the exhibition.
+This year, the award honors Judy Chicago: Herstory, a landmark retrospective that opened at the New Museum, New York, in October 2023 and was extended until March 6, 2024.
+The Judy Chicago Art Education Award will be given to projects related to and inspired by the “City of Ladies,” an exhibition within the exhibition that contextualizes the work of Chicago as both an artist and a cultural historian while presenting an alternative to the patriarchal canon that has dominated art and cultural history.

 The Judy Chicago Research Portal archives include her paper archives at the Schlesinger Library for the History of Women in America at Harvard; her art education archive and “The Dinner Party K-12 curriculum” (written by Chicago with a team of distinguished curriculum writers at Penn State) at Penn State University Libraries; her visual archives housed at the National Museum of Women in the Arts; her comprehensive fireworks archive, including materials related to Chicago’s work with colored smoke, dry ice, and fireworks (part of the Center for Art + Environment Archive Collections at the Nevada Museum of Art).
 Additional resources include the Through the Flower Art Space Resource Center in Belen, NM and the University of New Mexico-Valencia Campus By and About Women Library.